QuantEcon/2021-workshop-rsit/website/week1/session1/python-for-economics.md

 3. Tensorflow, PyTouch (machine learning and AI)
 4. NetworkX, etc. etc. etc.

+This will hopefully help to:

+1. reduce search cost
+2. demonstrate the versatility of the `ecosystem`

+## History

 `Python` was first released in `1991`.

-It has taken 20 years to build the ecosystem and become as popular as it has become.
+It has taken 30 years to build the ecosystem and become as popular as it has become.

+## Popularity

+There is a nice [wired article](https://www.wired.com/story/python-language-more-popular-than-ever/) that talks about the continued popularity of `python`.

+The [redmonk](https://redmonk.com/sogrady/2020/02/28/language-rankings-1-20/) rankings put `python` in the #2 spot!

+The key takeaway from the article:

+> O'Grady cites Python's versatility as one reason for its ongoing popularity.
+Companies like Google, Dropbox, and Instagram all rely heavily on Python, as do countless smaller ventures.
+It also has a home in academia as the preferred data-crunching language of many scientists and mathematicians.

-## Platforms: Windows, macOS, Linux
+## Platform Independence: Windows, macOS, Linux

 Modern languages such as `python` and `julia` are interpreted languages so as long as your platform has an interpreter the code